tomtenniscourt/Dad-Joke-Generator/README.md

 The Homepage component:

 -	Declares the joke state variable and the setJoke function using the useState hook.
-It initializes joke as an empty string.
+It initialises the joke as an empty string.
 -	Defines the generateJoke function, which fetches a random dad joke from the "https://icanhazdadjoke.com/" API.

 o	It makes a GET request to the API, specifying the "Accept: application/json" header to receive the response in JSON format.